Your Information. Your Rights. Our Responsibilities.

-ZALFI (the “Practice”) is committed to protecting your privacy.
-The Practice is required by federal law to maintain the privacy of Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
-The Practice is required to provide you with this Notice of Privacy Practices (this “Notice”), which explains the Practice's legal duties and privacy practices and your rights regarding PHI that we collect and maintain. (*The Practice does NOT provide Emergency services and if there is an Emergency please call 911).
+ZALFI (the "Practice") is committed to protecting your privacy.
+We are required by federal law (HIPAA) to maintain the privacy of Protected Health Information (PHI), which is information that identifies you or could be used to identify you.
+This Notice explains our legal duties, our privacy practices, and your rights regarding PHI we collect and maintain.

 YOUR RIGHTS